bdhammel/simulated-visar/README.md

  - `etalon` An Etalon instance, used in determining the VPF of the generated data
  - `tau` the slit opening on the streak camera, this sets the temporal resolution.

-Generation of the desired data is then acomplished by calling the `output` class method.
+Generation of the desired data is then accomplished by calling the `output` class method.

 ~~~python
 sweep = interferometer.output(ray, target, noise=False)
 ~~~

-`output` excepts a `Ray` argument and a `Target` argument, and optional booliean argument to add noise to the generated data is also availible; however, this method is still in development.
+`output` excepts a `Ray` argument and a `Target` argument, and optional boolean argument to add noise to the generated data is also available; however, this method is still in development.

 ## Reference Shot

 A helper function is included to quickly generate a reference shot.
-This just generates the output from a stationalry target.
+This just generates the output from a stationary target.

 ~~~python
 reference_shot(